-3 Consultation
+Consultation

-- 3.1 In developing our new Strategy we have consulted with a wide range of partner agents. - 3.2 In May 2023 we held a Housing Summit which was a critical event in the evolution of the Strategy.
-The Summit was attended by various organisations involved in housing issues in Harborough, including private developers, neighbouring Local Authorities and Registered Housing Providers (RP).
-We also sought views from partners who were not able to attend the Summit. - 3.3 The Summit focused on the supply of affordable housing and the prevention of homelessness and rough sleeping in particular and provided a forum for discussion and ideas, along with identifying the various challenges.
-These challenges are explored in more detail under the individual Strategy themes. - 3.4 The Summit enabled a shared understanding of the issues facing the Council and its partners and has made a key contribution to the contents of the Strategy. - 3.5 It has influenced the emerging themes, objectives and priorities that have been identified and we have subsequently checked and tested them with our partners to ensure they are the right ones. - 3.6 We see it as particularly important that we continue to work collaboratively with partners to develop action plans that will support the delivery of our strategic objectives.
+In developing our new Strategy we have consulted with a wide range of partners.

+In May 2023 we held a Housing Summit which was a critical event in the evolution of the Strategy.
+The Summit was attended by various organisations involved in housing issues in Harborough, including private developers, neighbouring Local Authorities and RPs.
+We also sought views from partners who were not able to attend the Summit.

+The Summit focused on the supply of affordable housing and the prevention of homelessness and rough sleeping in particular and provided a forum for discussion and ideas, along with identifying the various challenges.
+These challenges are explored in more detail under the individual Strategy themes.

+The Summit enabled a shared understanding of the issues facing the Council and its partners and has made a key contribution to the contents of the Strategy.
+It has influenced the emerging themes, objectives and priorities that have been identified and we have subsequently checked and tested them with our partners to ensure they are the right ones.

+Following the production of the draft Strategy we undertook a consultation with partners, stakeholders and local residents in January/February 2024.

+This consultation provided a positive response with support for the themes, priorities and objectives identified.
+Our partners, including organisations from the RP and supported housing sectors expressed their willingness and enthusiasm to work collaboratively with us to deliver our strategic objectives.

-4 The Vision for our Strategy
+The vision for our strategy

-4.1 The vision for our new Strategy is:
+The vision for our new Strategy is: